rock-n-code/amiibo-service/Catalogs/AmiiboService.docc/Library.md

 # ``AmiiboService``

-A library that provides everything the developer needs to interacts with the **Amiibo API** online service.
+A library that provides everything the developer needs to interacts with the **Amiibo API** backend service.

 ## Overview